-Containment was first proposed by British psychoanalyst Wilfred Bion to describe a pattern of communicating mental experiences.
-Another researcher later suggested that Bion’s theory was influenced by his own traumatic experience fighting in World War I influenced the development of his theory.
+British psychoanalyst Wilfred Bion first proposed containment to describe a pattern of communicating mental experiences.
+Another researcher later suggested that Bion’s traumatic experience fighting in World War I influenced the development of his theory.

 Containment is theorized to begin between a child and its mother.
-The containment that the mother provides for the child’s inner experiences promotes healthy development of the child.
+The containment that the mother provides for the child’s inner experiences promotes healthy child development.

 Early-life containment happens in this way:

 Essentially, it’s the mental equivalent of mom picking up the potato that a young child isn’t able to do anything with, then taking it into mommy’s kitchen, and finally emerging with a bowl of mashed potatoes.
 This allows the child to eat the potatoes, but they also start to learn how dirt-covered raw potatoes can be transformed into mashed potatoes in the first place.

 While it’s desirable to provide some level of containment for one’s own thoughts and feelings, Bion believed that this could sometimes lead to getting trapped in thought loops.
 His solution to this was:

 In therapy, containment can happen in more than one way.
 The psychoanalytic therapist must be able to contain their own reactions to what the client is putting out there, also known as countertransference, in order not to project those reactions out towards the client.
 Countertransference is viewed as therapeutically useful in psychoanalysis; however, it should stay contained within the therapist rather than spilling out onto the client.

 An important form of containment that the therapist provides is along the lines of what happens with mother and child.
 The therapist is able to receive and hold the client’s raw, distressing inner experiences, make some therapeutic mashed potatoes, and then serve it back to the client in a way that can foster safe growth and understanding.